 The issue of scalability in preparative chromatography goes hand-in-hand with liquid solvent recovery.
 One of the things which makes traditional flash chromatography a benchtop or lab scale technique is the quantity of liquid that is consumed.
 This can drive the costs of production to untenable heights.

-The pure99 chromatography system solves this liquid consumption in chromatography for a scalable solution.
+The pure99 chromatography machine solves this liquid consumption in chromatography for a scalable solution.

-With integrated closed loop technology, the equipment is designed to automatically recover excess volatile eluent.
+With integrated closed loop technology, this chromatography equipment is designed to automatically recover excess volatile eluent.

 Liquid intake is recycled back to the beginning of the chromatography column via built in inert gas counterflow distillation.

 The concept of applying a fractional distillation system to chromatography technology enabled the creation of the first scalable chromatography system of its kind in the industry.